tc39/proposal-smart-pipelines/readme.md

 > Module is invalid and cannot be evaluated.

 </details>

+***

+One such static early error is mentioned in both the section on the Goal [static analyzability][] and the section on the [Contains][] rule:

+Pipelines that are in topical style but that do not ever use their topics anywhere in their bodies, such as `x |> 3` are an early error.
+This error is defined in [TO DO: Link].

 ### Operator precedence
 As a binary operation forming compound expressions, the [operator precedence and